Cluster sizes in subcritical soft Boolean models: Setting and main results

 \subsection{Results on the number of points}

-Another important quantity to describe the subcritical typical component is the number of vertices it contains.
-Combined with the Euclidean diameter both quantities tell us how far the component spreads out and how many vertices can be reached.
-Let us denote the cardinality of the cluster of the origin by
+Another important quantity to describe the subcritical typical component is the number of vertices it contains{, denoted by \(\scN_\beta\)}.
+Together with the Euclidean diameter, this quantity characterises both the spatial spread out and size of the component.
 While the Euclidean diameter is driven by the longest edges, the cardinality is driven by the highest degrees in the cluster.
-Indeed, due to subcriticality, there are no `long' paths (in the sense of the graph distance) in the component and hence, in order to reach many vertices with short paths only, there must be at least a few high-degree vertices in the cluster.
-There is however one direct connection between \(\mathscr{N}_\beta\) and \(\M_\beta\).
-Since the number of Poisson points in a ball of radius \(m^{1/d}\) concentrate exponentially fast around its volume, \(\mathscr{N}_\beta>m\), for large \(m\), can only occur with a large probability if also \(\M_\beta>m\) occurs.
-For the standard Boolean model it is shown that indeed both quantities are of the same order~\cite{JahnelAndrasCali2022, Gouere08}.
-This is due to the fact that the tail probability for both \(\M_\beta\) and \(\mathscr{N}_\beta\) are driven by the vertex connected to the origin with largest radius since the length of edges and degrees are both linked directly to the radii in that model.
-The situation is different in long-range percolation.
-Here, for \(\beta\) small enough, the Euclidean diameter is heavy tailed with tail exponent \(\delta-1\) whereas the tail of the number of vertices decays exponentially fast by a branching-process argument~\cite{Meester1995,MeesterRoy1996}.
-This is due to the fact that the long-range effects connect vertices at large distances, yielding a heavy-tailed Euclidean diameter, but the overall degree distribution is not strong enough to guarantee a heavy-tailed number of vertices in the component of the origin.
+Indeed, due to subcriticality, there are no `long' paths (in the sense of the graph distance), hence, reaching many vertices with short paths only, requires at least a few high-degree vertices.
+There is however one direct connection between \(\mathscr{N}_\beta\) and \(\mathscr{D}_\beta\). {If \(\mathscr{N}_\beta>m^d\) occurs, then either \(\mathscr{D}_\beta>c m\) for some appropriate \(c>0\) or the underlying Poisson process must contain atypically many points in the ball of radius \(cm\).
+As the Poisson process concentrates exponentially fast around its mean, \(\P_o(\mathscr{N}_\beta>m^d)\) decays at least as fast as \(\P_o(\mathscr{D}_\beta>cm)\).
+For the standard Boolean model both probabilities are indeed of the same order~\cite{JahnelAndrasCali2022, Gouere08}.
+More precisely, in that case the neighbour with radius \(m\) that connects \(o\) to distance \(m\) contributes its roughly \(m^d\) own neighbours to the cardinality.
+Since its degree follows the size-biased degree distribution, we infer the same tail behaviour. }